September 25, 2021

 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-An easy and delicious chocolate orange traybake with a chocolate orange fudge cake, and chocolate orange buttercream frosting!
+An easy and delicious chocolate orange traybake cake with a chocolate orange fudge cake, and chocolate orange buttercream frosting!

 So we all know just how obsessed I am with anything chocolate orange… I just can’t help myself.
 I just love the combination of milk or dark chocolate with an orange twist.
 My favourite of course is to have a terry’s chocolate orange, but just the flavour, in general, is delicious.